seguinleo/JustMQTT/README.md

 # MQTT
-MQTT Client to communicate via a Broker
+MQTT Client HMI in Python to communicate via a Broker using Tkinter

+Made by PouletEnSlip © 2022 - All Rights Reserved